kyracalvert/SingleTasker_toDoList_App/README.md

     2. npm start

 # Completed Features:
--Input fields to name task, notes, submit and due dates -Submit button that addes tasks to table
+1. Input fields to name tasks, notes, submit and due dates
+2. Submit button that addes tasks to table
--Table that captures task inputs and stores them in a database -Complete button that populated with each submitted task
+3. Table that captures task inputs and stores them in a database
+4. Complete button that populates when each submitted task
-    -When pressed, this button updates the task in the database (from false to true), puts a line through the task data on the DOM, and deactivates itself.
+    1. When pressed, this button updates the task in the database (from false to true), puts a line through the task data on        the DOM, and deactivates itself.
--Delete button that populates with each submitted task
+5. Delete button that populates with each submitted task
-    -When pressed, this button removes the task from the database and the table on the DOM.
+    1. When pressed, this button removes the task from the database and the table on the DOM.

 # Screen Shot:
 <img width="1438" alt="screen shot 2018-08-13 at 11 45 37 am" src="https://user-images.githubusercontent.com/34479779/44045802-4fa14740-9eef-11e8-85fa-d8952e6f6fdf.png">

 # Next Steps:
--When the user clicks on any table data box, that box should become an editable text field -Tasks should submit to the table upon pressing 'enter' on the keyboard -Completed tasks should float to the bottom of the page, while remaining tasks stay at the top -Organize tasks by due date
+1. When the user clicks on any table data box, that box should become an editable text field
+2. Tasks should submit to the table upon pressing 'enter' on the keyboard
+3. Completed tasks should float to the bottom of the page, while remaining tasks stay at the top

-CHECKLIST: Refer to Koala Holla group project
+4. Organize tasks by due date

+# Author:
+Kyra Crawford Calvert

+Base Mode CHECKLIST:
 [x] Write README
 [x] Setup project folders and files
 [x] spin up server